saeedalam/jump-to-go/chapters/Chapter-12-Channels.md

 ## **12.2.
 Buffered Channels**

-Buffered channels allow you to specify the number of elements a channel can hold.
+Buffered channels allow you to specify the number of elements a channel can hold before blocking.
+This helps improve performance in some situations, as you don't have to wait for the receiver goroutine to read from the channel immediately.

 ### **Example 2: Using a Buffered Channel**